rhordoan/IWOA-CEC2022-Rotation/README.md

 ## 🚀 Overview

-This repository contains the implementation of **Hybrid IWOA**, an enhanced metaheuristic algorithm designed specifically for **rotated, ill-conditioned optimization landscapes** where standard algorithms tend to break down due to strong variable covariance.
+This repository contains the implementation of **Hybrid IWOA**, a variant of the Whale Optimization Algorithm (WOA) tailored for **rotated, ill-conditioned optimization problems** where standard approaches often degrade due to strong variable covariance.

-The standard Whale Optimization Algorithm (WOA) relies on largely coordinate-independent updates, which makes it effective on simple or separable functions but **ineffective on rotated, non-separable problems**.
-This implementation bridges that gap by integrating:
+The standard WOA relies on largely coordinate-independent updates, which makes it effective on simple or separable functions but less reliable on rotated, non-separable problems.
+Hybrid IWOA addresses this by combining three mechanisms:

 - **Boosted Nelder-Mead (BNM):** A covariance-guided local search operator for deep valley exploitation.
 - **Adaptive DE Crossover:** An adaptive recombination step that implicitly learns variable linkage during the mid-search phase.
-- **Dynamic Diversity Restoration:** A restart mechanism based on population variance to escape deceptive local basins and restore global exploration pressure.
+- **Dynamic Diversity Restoration:** A restart mechanism based on population variance to escape local basins and restore exploration pressure.

-Taken together, these components turn WOA into a **rotation-invariant specialist**, particularly suited for challenging real-world engineering and control problems where the search space is strongly coupled and ill-conditioned.
+In combination, these components make WOA more robust on rotated landscapes and other problems with strong variable coupling.

 ## 🏆 Key Results (IEEE CEC 2022 - 20 Dimensions)

-Hybrid IWOA was validated on the strict **IEEE CEC 2022** benchmark suite (20D, 200k FEs) and compared against the competition winner (**EA4eig**) and runner-up (**NL-SHADE-RSP**).
+Hybrid IWOA was evaluated on the **IEEE CEC 2022** benchmark suite (20D, 200k FEs) and compared against the competition winner (**EA4eig**) and runner-up (**NL-SHADE-RSP**).

 ### The "Discriminator" Test: F11

-Composition Function 3 (**F11**) is widely regarded as a discriminator for elite algorithms due to its **rotated valley structure**.
+Composition Function 3 (**F11**) has a pronounced rotated valley structure and is commonly used as a difficult test case.

 - **NL-SHADE-RSP (Runner-Up):** Failed (mean error: 150.0)
 - **Hybrid IWOA (Ours):** Solved (mean error: 0.99)